Mitul9703/TNCPL---Newsphere---Personalised-news-aggregator/README.md

 To run the flask backend api endpoints

-- cd into newsapi_backend `cd newsapi_backend` and install required packages.
+- cd into newsapi_backend `cd newsapi_backend` and install required packages by runnin `pip install -r requirements.txt`.
 - Run `python3 app.py` and `ngrok http 5000`.
 - Copy and paste the ngrok url in `Newsphere\contants\NgrokURL.js` and then hit `ctrl + s`.